adambard/learnxinyminutes-docs/php.html.markdown

 END;

 // String concatenation is done with . echo 'This string ' . 'is concatenated';
-// Strings concatenation can also be combined with html elements echo 'This string is' . '<strong>' . 'bold with strong tags ' . '</strong>.'

 /********************************